 I love the creative process and can’t seem to feel fully alive without having some kind of project going.

 I did commercial illustration when I was in art school.
 But I was so shy in those days I could not hack the self-promotion aspect.
 So I decided to be practical and get a “real career,” something sanctioned by society, where you could get a paycheck.

 I tried to be “normal,” but it never felt right

 A couple of years ago, I decided to just bite the bullet and really learn about marketing creative things offline and online.
 This is kind of an exciting time to be a person who makes art becasue you can get rid of the gatekeepers and sell directly to your audience.

-I came across slew of interesting courses and information that I want to share with you dear reader.
+I came across a slew of interesting courses and information that I want to share with you, dear reader.

 For the personal origin story go to zoezuniga.com